HIMB-Summer-Course-2021-Remote-Sensing/MeasuringReefs/MeasuringReefs.md

           - Area coverage = 90-100%
           - Source = tick sources corresponding to “satellite” above
           - *Tip*: do this satellite by satellite for faster searching

+      - Use the lower left hand gear icon (settings) to change the units from km to m

       - Use the “measure distance” tool to extract perimeter (hold shift for free hand measurement)